Multipole analysis of substrate-supported dielectric nanoresonator arrays with T-matrix method: Multipole coupling selection rules

 To elucidate the influence of various parameters on multiple scattering leading to intra-array coupling, we now focus on dipolar terms only, which dominate the optical spectrum of nanodisks in the visible and near-infrared.
 While electric-electric and magnetic-magnetic dipole coupling is described by the same term, electric-magnetic dipole cross-coupling has its own unique dependence.
-As shown in our previous work, interparticle coupling depends on array density in an oscillatory manner of a stochastic, quasi-Fabry-Perot cavity \cite{Czajkowski2020a, Czajkowski2020}.
-Here, various coupling types exhibit this distinct dependence, cf. Fig.~\ref{fig:2}b.
-Self-coupling does not depend on array density.
-In contrast, substrate-mediated interparticle coupling, similar to direct coupling, also oscillates as a function of density, but its phase is shifted with respect to direct coupling.
-Focusing on the dipolar case, electric and magnetic dipoles couple in the presence of a layered medium.
-Interparticle cross-coupling is less pronounced than other coupling types, also across a broad wavelength rage (Fig.~\ref{fig:2}c), while self-cross-coupling has nearly the same magnitude as self-coupling, but opposite sign (Fig.~\ref{fig:2}b).
-The magnitudes of the various dipole matrix elements as function of wavelength for $CC=3.5D$ show constant qualitative behavior, as plotted in Fig.~\ref{fig:2}c.
+As shown previously, (direct) interparticle coupling in amorphous metasurfaces depends on their density in an oscillatory manner of a stochastic, quasi-Fabry-Perot cavity \cite{Czajkowski2020a, Czajkowski2020}.
+Here, various coupling types also exhibit this distinct dependence, cf. Fig.~\ref{fig:2}b.
+While self-coupling does not depend on array density, substrate-mediated interparticle coupling, similar to direct coupling, does oscillate as a function of density, but its phase is shifted with respect to direct coupling.
+Similar oscillations occur also for interparticle cross-coupling between electric and magnetic dipoles, however, it is comparatively weaker than other coupling types, cf. Fig.~\ref{fig:2}c.
+In contrast, self-cross-coupling has nearly the same magnitude as self-coupling, but opposite sign (Fig.~\ref{fig:2}b).
+The magnitudes of the various dipole matrix elements as function of wavelength for $l_{cc}=3.5D$ show constant qualitative behavior, as plotted in Fig.~\ref{fig:2}c.
 In principle, the direct term is the one which has the biggest impact on the optical properties of a single substrate-supported particle.
 However, the remaining contributions can be of similar magnitude, especially for arrays of intermediate density with $CC$ around 4--7.